Alice (Friday the 13th): Casting

 In 1979, there was an open casting call for the role of Alice as a publicity stunt to get people interested in the production.
 The audition process for Alice took an entire summer.
 Cunningham and casting director Barry Moss were initially looking for a big-name actress.
 At some point, they were pushing for Sally Field to play the part.
 They began to look for new actresses upon realizing that they could not afford someone established.

 King was a friend of a woman who worked in an office alongside Moss.
 After several other actresses in New York auditioned, they brought King in to audition.
 When she arrived, there were hundreds of people in the hallway waiting to audition for Alice.
 King recollects not having to even read for a scene but rather introduce herself and scream.
 After meeting her, Cunningham remarked, "You sneaky guys!
 You saved the best one for last!"
 Cunningham described her as embodying the "vulnerable, girl-next-door type" and having a natural appeal that he wanted for the Alice character.
 In late August of that year, King received a letter making her casting official.

 Ron Kurtz brought Alice back for Steve Miner's sequel Friday the 13th Part 2 (1981), purposefully in a smaller capacity.
-Both Kurtz and Miner believed King and her agent were trying to bribe the production for more money.
+Both Kurtz and Miner believed King and her agent were trying to push the production for more money.
 However, in reality, King suffered an aggressive stalker after the first film and wanted to return as long as her character was handled properly.
 King did not receive a script but recalls having lunch with Miner and his assistant Denise Pinkley, and they asked if she would be willing to return.
-She unanimously agreed as she felt it was something she owed the filmmakers due to the first film's success.
+She agreed as she felt it was something she owed the filmmakers due to the first film's success.

 Alice's scenes for Part 2 were shot over a weekend in Connecticut at the end of November 1980.
 Miner recalls having fun shooting Alice's sequences, being particular about King's movement as the character.
 Conversely, King described returning as Alice for this film to be unenjoyable due to a mundane set, "It was just me, a head in the refrigerator and someone outside, ready to throw a black cat at me through the window."
 Filming Alice's death with the ice pick, King was injured when the prop failed to retract.